IncomeLocker/InlockApiGW/TokenMarket.md

 **Data constraints**

-Provide the trading pair and interval to be requested.
+Provide the orderid to be requested.

 ```json
 {